A Review of Bayesian Uncertainty Quantification in Deep Probabilistic Image Segmentation: Feature modeling

 \subsubsection{Spatial correlation}

-Assuming pixel independence inhibits spatial coherence in uncertainty quantification, which is a key factor for segmentation.
 Introducing spatial correlation can be achieved through an autoregressive approach.
 For instance, we can rephrase Equation~(\ref{eq:independenceass}) to

 where pixel $Y_i$ is predicted based on the preceding pixels.
 A popular implementation of this formulation is known as the PixelCNN~\citep{van2016pixel}.
 For dense predictions, \citet{zhang_pixelseg_2022} propose PixelSeg, which predicts a downsampled segmentation mask $\mathbf{\Tilde{y}}$ with $p_{\boldsymbol{\phi}}(\mathbf{\Tilde{y}}\vert\mathbf{x}$), and fuse this with a conventional CNN to predict the full-resolution mask with $p_{\boldsymbol{\theta}}(\mathbf{y}\vert\mathbf{\Tilde{y}},\mathbf{x}$).
-The two masks are fused through a resampling module, containing a series of specific transformations to improve quality and diversity of the samples.
-Figure~\ref{fig:pixelseg} illustrates this concept.
-Notably, PixelCNNs employ a recursive sampling process, which also enables completion/inpainting of user-given inputs.
+The two masks are fused through a resampling module, containing a series of specific transformations to improve quality and diversity of the samples (Figure~\ref{fig:pixelseg}).
+Notably, the recursive sampling process also enables completion/inpainting of user-given inputs.

 \citet{monteiro_stochastic_2020} propose the Stochastic Segmentation Network (SSN), which models the output logits as a multivariate normal distribution, parameterized by the neural networks $f_{\bm{\theta}}^\mu$ and $f_{\bm{\theta}}^\Sigma$.
 Given the output features $f_{\bm{\theta}}(\mathbf{x}) =\mathbf{a}$ of a deterministic model, we can denote the logits distribution as